Updated on 3/30/2022

 Spiegelberg declined to comment on this article, citing a current investigation being conducted by his employer.
 On social media, however, he has made little attempts to hide his views or actions, which appear to be centred around opposition to gender affirming care for trans youth.

-12/14/2021 UPDATE: Frank Spiegelberg and Sergeant Sue Kochan have denied harbouring an animus towards or demeaning "trans persons or persons experiencing gender dysphoria" through their lawyer, and have declined to comment further.
+12/14/2021 UPDATE: Frank Spiegelberg has denied harbouring an animus towards or demeaning "trans persons or persons experiencing gender dysphoria" through his lawyer, and has declined to comment further.

 “I’m a parent who very much welcomes Chris and stood by him for two of those afternoons,” he said in response to Member of Provincial Parliament Dr. Rima Berns-McGown calling out the three-day school protest.
 “Get it right before you spout lies in our #onpoli government.
 Shame on you.”

 Posts from the paramedic to Twitter show that he primarily uses his account to engage with people around issues of trans rights.
 Besides sharing messages from anti-trans organizations, figures, and media, he has made repeated derogatory statements about trans people.

 “Cutting off healthy body parts is not medically necessary, it is definitely mutilation,” he wrote in response to an account that defended trans people’s rights to undergo medical procedures.

 Photos also posted to his account indicate he was part of a protest held outside Toronto’s SickKids hospital.

 Other images from Spiegelberg’s Facebook show him standing with Elston on two separate occasions earlier this year in Toronto.